 This connects to the sugar-craving cycle: the same restriction that spikes cravings physically also sets up an all-or-nothing trap psychologically.
 Both problems point to the same fix, less rigid restriction, not more of it.

-Instead of trying to white-knuckle past a craving, fill your plate first with real food, protein and vegetables, and eat until you actually feel satisfied.
-Not stuffed, not starving, just satisfied.
+Instead of white-knuckling past a craving, fill your plate with real food first, protein and vegetables, and eat until you feel satisfied.
+Not stuffed, not starving.
 Then, if you still want the treat, have it.

 This does two things at once.
-It takes physical hunger off the table before you’re deciding anything, so you’re never negotiating with a craving while genuinely starving, which is exactly when a craving is hardest to think clearly about.
-And it turns “should I have this” into a much smaller, calmer question, one you’re answering on a full stomach instead of an empty one.
+It takes physical hunger off the table before you decide anything, so you’re never negotiating with a craving while starving, which is exactly when a craving is hardest to think clearly about.
+And it turns “should I have this” into a much smaller, calmer question, answered on a full stomach instead of an empty one.

-How to tell if you’re actually still hungry, or if it’s something else
+How to tell if you’re still hungry, or if it’s something else